 At Shoscombe Church School we meet as a whole school for collective worship at the end of each school day.
 Our week generally follows this timetable:

-Tuesdays – led by members of our local church
+Tuesdays – led by members of our local church and linked to our vision and values

 Thursdays – alternate weeks are led by our singing teachers or the ‘Open the Book’ team who lead children through a bible story using drama